romainducrocq/wheelcc/README.md

 ### Linker

 wheelcc has no built-in linker: gcc/ld is used to link the assembly outputed by the compiler.
-It complies with the System-V ABI, such that libraries already compiled with gcc or other compilers can be linked and used at runtime in a program compiled by wheelcc with the `-L` and `-l` command-line options.
+It complies with the System-V ABI, such that libraries already compiled with gcc or other compilers can be linked with the `-L` and `-l` command-line options and used at runtime in a program compiled by wheelcc.
 This also allows to link the C standard library APIs which signatures are compatible with the current implementation of wheelcc.
 (TBD, it is planned to support fasm as an alternative linker to produce very small executables.)

 ### Standard Library